syndit/com.synditcorp.ruleengine/docs/index.md

 Note that _all_ rules evaluates all of the rules in the compositeRules field list, therefore an _all_ rule may set both true and false pass and fail field values depending upon the results of each of the rules it calls.
 So, care should be taken using the _all_ rule field pass and fail values.
+Note also the optional ruleTags field.

 # Calling an API or Java class